Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Conclusions

-We further emphasise that in supersonic turbulence, the use of a volume-averaged $\edense$ in estimating $\sigma_{\rm RM0}$ is an approximation, valid primarily for order-of-magnitude comparisons.
+We further emphasize that in supersonic turbulence, the use of a volume-averaged $\edense$ in estimating $\sigma_{\rm RM0}$ is an approximation, valid primarily for order-of-magnitude comparisons.
 In practice and as shown earlier, density fluctuations can be significant and correlated with magnetic field variations.
 Our simulation-based RM values retain the full spatial variation of $\rho$ within the LOS integrals to capture these effects accurately.

 In a realistic ISM, the ionized phases typically occupy only a fraction $f_{V} < 1$ of the total volume.
-Let us consider a line of sight (LOS) of total length '$L$' that passes through '$N$' turbulent cells of size $\lf$.
+Let us consider an LOS of total length '$L$' that passes through '$N$' turbulent cells of size $\lf$.
 If only a fraction $f_{V}$ of the LOS is filled with the ionized gas, then $N = f_{V}L/\lf$, instead of $N = L/\lf$ for $f_{V} = 1$.
 Consequently, $\sigma_{\rm RM} \propto f_{V}^{1/2}$, whereas the normalized quantity $\sigmarm$ is independent of $f_{V}$.
 Thus, although the absolute RM dispersion decreases by $f_{V}^{1/2}$, the normalized RM statistics reported in our work remain representative of the intrinsic magnetic coherence properties.

 Given that the ISM is inherently multiphase, a natural next step is to extend this work to more realistic simulations that include cooling, heating, and phase structure.
-Such studies would clarify how spatially varying $\Pm$ and different driving mechanisms shape the fluctuation dynamo, and how these effects propagate into the resulting magnetic field topology and Faraday rotation measures.
+Such studies would clarify how spatially varying $\Pm$ and different driving mechanisms shape the fluctuation dynamo and how these effects propagate into the resulting magnetic field topology and Faraday RMs.